Skip to Content

 Investing in multifamily real estate

 Multifamily residential real estate refers to the many different types of apartment buildings available on the market.
-Multifamily is highly favored over the other asset classes right now, but in certain markets, it is facing regulatory reform in the forms of rent control and caps.
+Multifamily has been known to be one of the more “defensive” property types.
+It can perform well across various points in the business cycle, given the necessary role housing plays in our economy.
+However, in certain markets, it is facing regulatory reform in the form of rent control and caps.
 Investors should be aware of possible changes to debt capital markets if government-backed residential lenders Fannie Mae and Freddie Mac are ever restructured.

 Investing in industrial real estate